Program Learning Outcomes

 Students who successfully complete the Associate of Applied Science degree in Surveying will be able to:

 - Use USPLSS to perform computations to restore lost corners.

-- Able to interpret and write land and survey descriptions.
+- Interpret and write land and survey descriptions.

-- Able to prepare reports and/or maps from field data.
+- Prepare reports and/or maps from field data.

 Click here to view Institutional Learning Outcomes.

 Students graduating with the A.A.S. degree are recommended to take the Fundamentals of Surveying (FS) exam soon after graduation.
 Passing the FS exam earns a professional license as a surveyor intern (SI).
 After receiving board-approved experience while working in the surveying industry, individuals are allowed to take the Principles and Practice of Surveying (PPS) exam.
 Passing the PPS exam is the final step in the process of becoming a professional surveyor (PS).

 AR Futures Grant